 - 130 species are commercially fished in New Zealand.
 98 of those species are managed under the QMS in 642 stock areas.

 - Maori own 50% of New Zealand's fishing quota.

 - Each year, the Ministry for Primary Industries reviews the Total Allowable Commercial Catch (TACC) for fish stocks and sets limits so that enough fish remain for breeding.

-- 96.8% of New Zealand's fish stocks are at a sustainable level, according to Ministry for Primary Industries research.
+- 97% of New Zealand's commercial catch is from sustainable stocks, according to Ministry for Primary Industries research.